Mishalzeera/bluebird-blackjack/README.md

 - The game, having been developed with Firefox as the live server browser, had immediate issues with autoplay of audio.
-The game had an onload="audio()" function, which is very bad internet manners.
+The game had an onload="audio()" function, which caused numerous issues.
 The author solved it by creating a dialogue that the user then had to click, which then passed the autoplay wall.
 This did not resolve in Safari, so the text was included to check the browser autoplay settings in the dialogue.

 - The speed of the animation rendering was painfully slow.
-The author solved this with the help of the Netlify support staff, who sent the author the Squoosh app, which allows for image size reduction to an almost shocking degree.
+The author solved this with the help of the Netlify support staff, who sent the author the Squoosh app, which allows for image size reduction to a significant degree.
 This helped considerably with the animation.

 - The card speed, however, was unfixeable.
 It may be a function of having the